Phoenix Wilder and the Great Elephant Adventure: Plot

 Phoenix Wilder is a 13-year-old American boy living in foster care in Texas since the death of both of his parents in an automobile accident.
 His existence is an unhappy one, as he is not well treated by his foster family.
-Phoenix receives word that he is to live with his only surviving relative, his Aunt Sarah who lives in Africa with her husband, “Uncle Jack.”
-Upon arrival in Africa Phoenix quickly falls in love with his new surroundings, it’s a paradise for a 13-year-old boy.
+Phoenix receives word that he is to live with his only surviving relative, his Aunt Sarah who lives in Tanzania, in East Africa with her husband, "Uncle Jack".
+Upon arrival in the Serengeti, Phoenix quickly falls in love with his new surroundings—it's a paradise for a 13-year-old boy.
 His Aunt Sarah is incredibly kind and showers Phoenix with the love that has been missing in his life.

 While out on safari with his uncle, Phoenix becomes lost from the rest of the party, he must quickly learn to survive in the African bush while the search for him goes on.
-Phoenix stumbles across a giant bull elephant who is caught in a net trap, and successfully frees the animal.
-The two become fast friends, Phoenix names the elephant Indlovu.
-Indlovu offers Phoenix protection from the lions and hyena that roam the African plains, and it’s not long before Phoenix learns to ride Indlovu.
+Phoenix stumbles across a giant bull elephant that is trapped in a hunter's net, and successfully frees the animal.
+The two become fast friends.
+Phoenix names the elephant Indlovu (meaning elephant in Zulu).
+Indlovu offers Phoenix protection from the lions and hyenas that roam the African plains, and it's not long before Phoenix learns to ride Indlovu.

-Phoenix and Indlovu come across a dead elephant with its tusks sawed off.
-Phoenix can’t comprehend the horror of the scene.
-Phoenix quickly becomes familiar with elephant poaching in Africa and decides that he and Indlovu must put a stop to the killing.
+Phoenix and Indlovu come across a dead elephant with his tusks sawed off.
+Phoenix can not comprehend the horror of the scene.
+Phoenix quickly becomes familiar with elephant hunting in Africa and decides that he and Indlovu must put a stop to the killing.